Contact Transportation Services:

 Assigning students to a specific route and bus stop will address critical safety concerns for students who ride the bus, and allow school leaders to better communicate and serve families when a delay or other changes in service are experienced.

-In the third week in August, students who are eligible for transportation services will receive a letter that includes their bus route, bus stop, and pickup time.
+In the last week in August, students who are eligible for transportation services will receive a letter that includes their bus route, bus stop, and pickup time.
 The lower portion of the letter will include a "bus pass" for the student to present to the driver when boarding the bus.

 Transporting Students with Temporary Disabilities